 The Governing Body works collectively with a whole Governing Body approach.
 This model is often referred to as the Circle Model of Governance.
 Last year the Governing Body met twice in each full term.
-In addition to these 6 Full Governing Body meetings there were a further two meetings focused on administration and budget approval and additional short 'extraordinary' meetings as required..
+In addition to these 6 Full Governing Body meetings there were a further two meetings focused on administration and budget approval.
 There was one committee which focused on Pay and Performance.
 The annual planner and agenda for each meeting included all the tasks which the Governing Body was required to consider.